arikalea/little_esty_shop_bulk_discounts/README.md

 # Little Esty Shop

-This project is an extension of the Little Esty Shop group project assigned in Mod 2 at Turing Schoool of Software and design.
+This project is an extension of the Little Esty Shop group project assigned in Mod 2 at Turing School of Software and design.
 Little Esty Shop is a fictional e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
 In this extension, I have added functionality for merchants to create bulk discounts for their items.
 A “bulk discount” is a discount based on the quantity of items the customer is buying, for example “20% off orders of 10 or more items”.

 ## Learning Goals
 - Write migrations to create tables and relationships between tables